hivemq/hivemq-policy-cookbooks/data-validation/simple-generic-json-schema/README.md

   "schemaDefinition": "ewogICJkZXNjcmlwdGlvbiI6ICJUaGlzIGlzIGEgdGhlIG1vc3QgZ2VuZXJpYyBKU09OIHNjaGVtYSwgc2luY2UgaXQgcmVxdWlyZXMganVzdCBhIEpTT04sIG5vdGhpbmcgZnVydGhlciBzcGVjaWZpZWQiLAogICJ0eXBlIjogIm9iamVjdCIKfQ=="
 }
 ```

-which embeds the schema definition, the type of schema (JSON) and the unique identifier `simple-generic-json`, that can be used for reference in the policy.
+which embeds the schema definition, the type of schema (JSON) and the unique identifier, `simple-generic-json`, that can be used for reference in the policy.

-To upload the `schema-request.json` to the broker, run the following command:
+To upload `schema-request.json` to the broker, run the following command:

 ```bash
 curl -X POST --data @schema-request.json -H "Content-Type: application/json" http://localhost:8888/api/v1/data-validation/schemas
 ```

 suppose your HiveMQ REST API runs at `http://localhost:8888`.

 ### Policy
 The next step is to apply the schema for all incoming MQTT messages by referencing the already defined schema `simple-generic-schema`.

 The following policy specifies the validation step under the `topicFilter`: `#`.
-In case a MQTT message does not contain a valid JSON payload, a log message with level 'WARN' is printed with the `clientId`.
+In case an MQTT message does not contain a valid JSON payload, a log message with level `WARN` is printed with the `clientId`.

 `policy.json`:
 ```json
 {